The Top 3 Mistakes that Spoil Sponsorship Opportunities

 The panelist’s frustrations reflect nonprofit desires to work with businesses on sponsorship and a lack of understanding of business infrastructure, needs, and priorities.
 Most sponsors need and want “plug and play” not to build the Lego set with 500 pieces.
 When you understand these common hurdles, you can design your sponsorship requests to avoid these frustrations, to generate a higher return, and make you and your organization shine.

 If you would like to know more about forming business partnerships and obtaining sponsorship dollars, please don’t hesitate to reach out.
-I would love to help you and your organization grow your sponsorship income this way.
+I would love to help you and your organization plan how to grow your income

 Author